Our travelers grow as individuals in addition to having fun. Our trips seek to contribute to traveler's growth by:

 Since then, she has traveled to 15 countries spanning 5 continents.
 Her favorite thing about travel is witnessing how diverse yet similar we all are.
 She also loves the food.

 Luke traveled with Tylene on the 2009 trip as a student traveler.
 He had a true "trip of a lifetime" as he traveled with 20 of his best friends during their graduating class summer trip.
 Amsterdam and Prague were by far Luke's favorite cities!

 Three years later, Luke and Tylene ran into each other in Santa Monica, and the memories of the trip were so alive, it felt like they had traveled just last month.
 After a quick catch-up, Luke told Tylene that he was training in jiu jitsu and had just won the last few tournaments.

-Luke is excited to be a part of the 2018 trip and will also be taking video footage of this year's trip.
+Luke is excited to be a part of LOL trips and will also be taking video footage to help keep this trip of a lifetime immortalized!